regulondbunam/ecocyc-extractor/.github/ISSUE_TEMPLATE/code_restructuration.md

 ## Description

-General description about the classes changes.
+General description about the code changes.

 **Ecocyc version**